deficollective/defiscan/src/content/protocols/liquity.md

 | SortedTroves          | setParams           | The permissioned function allows the owner of the permission to set the following addresses in order to set relationships to co-dependent smart contracts of the Liquity system: troveManager, borrowerOperationsAddress.
 And it allows to set the max size for data.                                                                                  | 0x0   |
 | StabilityPool         | setAddresses        | The permissioned function allows the owner of the permission to set the following addresses in order to set relationships to co-dependent smart contracts of the Liquity system: troveManager, borrowerOperations, activePool, lusdToken, sortedTroves, priceFeed and communityIssuance.                                                               | 0x0   |
 | Unipool               | setAddresses        | The permissioned function allows the owner of the permission to set the following addresses in order to set relationships to co-dependent smart contracts of the Liquity system: lqtyToken and uniToken.                                                                                                                                               | 0x0   |

-## Dependencies

-The only external protocol dependency is an ETH/USD price feed (the Oracle) which is used to compute the value of users’ collateral when minting LUSD, redeeming LUSD or liquidating troves.

-The system relies on two different oracles: Chainlink is the primary oracle and Tellor is the fallback oracle in case the chainlink price feed is frozen or untrusted.
-The Chainlink price feed is deployed at `0x3D7aE7E594f2f2091Ad8798313450130d0Aba3a0`, the Tellor oracle is deployed at `0xAd430500ECDa11E38C9bCB08a702274b94641112`.

-If both Chainlink and Tellor are frozen or untrusted the last good price is used and the system keeps operating allowing users to withdraw their assets.

-## Exit Window

-The protocol is completely immutable, thus no exit window is required 🎉

-# Security Council

-The protocol is completely immutable, thus no Security Council is required 🎉